California governor unveils plan for regional lockdowns as ICUs near capacity

 The latest round of constraints, unveiled as coronavirus infections and hospitalizations continued to soar to record heights, will take effect after 48 hours in any of the designated five geographic regions when their ICU levels fall to 15% of capacity or less, Governor Gavin Newsom said.

-The governor said he expects all areas of the state, except for the San Francisco Bay area, to reach their respective 15% thresholds by later this week.
+The governor said he expects all areas of the state, except for the San Francisco Bay Area, to reach their respective 15% thresholds by later this week.
+Each region is to remain under its stay-at-home order for at least three weeks.

+The four other designated regions are Southern California, the state’s largely agricultural San Joaquin Valley, the greater Sacramento area surrounding the state capital, and Northern California beyond the Bay Area.

+“If we don’t act now, our hospital system will be overwhelmed.
+If we don’t act now, we will continue to see the death rate climb,” Newsom said in an online presentation streamed live from his home in suburban Sacramento.

 Reporting by Sharon Bernstein in Sacramento, Calif., and Steve Gorman in Los Angeles; editing by Jonathan Oatis